mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/integration-activities/call-external-action.md

 You can also open the dialog box by double-clicking the activity in the microflow or right-clicking the activity and selecting **Properties**.

-The properties dialog box consists of four tabs:
+The properties dialog box consists of two tabs:

 * [General](#general)
 * [Public documentation](#public-documentation)